 The actual contact between the soft sediments and the hard bedrock is on the upstream end of Teddy Roosevelt island, between Rosslyn and the Kennedy Center in DC.
 The waterfall has moved in the last 20,000 or so years, as it gradually cut into the hard bedrock upstream.
 This migration could continue until the Potomac River etches upstream to Seneca Creek.
 There the bedrock changes to a softer sandstone, and the Great Falls could turn into a series of rapids without dramatic individual drops .

-Draw a line from Fredericksburg, through Occoquan to Georgetown in DC, and you have a rough approximation of the Fall Line... but it is really a zone rather than a line.
-Note that it is 9 miles wide at the Potomac River...
+Draw a line from Fredericksburg, through Occoquan to Georgetown in DC, and you have a rough approximation of the Fall Line.
+It is really a zone rather than a line, nine miles wide where the Potomac River crosses it.

 Between physical and chemical weathering, perhaps 25,000 feet of rock has been stripped away as the once-towering mountains eroded to the current flatness of Northern Virginia.
 It took many years of erosion, and the process continues today.
 The Potomac River currents that tear at the bedrock of Great Falls, and the energy of other streams in Northern Virginia, are still cutting away particles of rock and carrying them downstream.

 pebbles at Tysons show it was once the bed of the Potomac River, but differential erosion has left it as the tallest spot in Fairfax County and suitable for communications and water towers